tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 * When reviewing the course requirements, be sure to emphasize that cheating or plagiarism of any kind is prohibited; engaging in this kind of behavior can endanger student eligibility for certification upon graduation.

-* Please reference our [Student FAQ](../../../06-Instructor-Resources/README.md) for answers to questions frequently asked by students of this program.
-If you have any recommendations for additional questions, feel free to log an issue or a pull request with your desired additions.
+* Let students know a student guide for each unit can be found in the corresponding unit's supplemental folder.
+Each guide has helpful links and FAQ's for the unit.
+The unit 1 student guide can be found [here.](../Supplemental/StudentGuide.md) If you have any recommendations for additional questions, feel free to log an issue or a pull request with your desired additions.

 ### Sample Class Video (Highly Recommended)
 * To watch an example class lecture, go here: [1.1 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=45af7a90-448b-4d8a-a37a-aa94015e8a75) Note that this video may not reflect the most recent lesson plan.